Article Categories

 How to Install Alfresco Community Edition on RHEL/CentOS 76 and Debian 8?

-Alfresco is a powerful open-source document management system that provides a platform for storing, managing, and sharing files across an organization.
-In this article, we will walk through steps for installing Alfresco Community Edition on two popular Linux distributions - RHELCentOS 76 and Debian 8.
+Alfresco Community Edition is a powerful open-source document management system that provides a platform for storing, managing, and sharing files across an organization.
+This article walks through the installation steps for Alfresco Community Edition on two popular Linux distributions RHEL/CentOS 7.6 and Debian 8.

 Prerequisites